 Christopher Forte, the Editor-in-Chief and author of this post, is the Facilities Coordinator for the Amici House, which is San Diego's Little Italy neighborhood event and heritage center which is run as part of the Heritage program of the Convivio Society, I also sit on the Convivio Society's Little Italy Heritage Commission, am a member of the House of Italy, the former 2nd Vice President of the Italian Catholic Federation ICF Branch #230-Our Lady of the Rosary, and am a volunteer for the Little Italy Association and am very active with my church, Our Lady of the Rosary Catholic Church, an Italian National Parish.
-I am a board member of the Sons of Italy (now the Sons and Daughters of Italy) (OSIA) San Diego Lodge #1627 and am a member of San Diego's Italian American Civic Association (IACA).
+I am a former board member of the Sons of Italy (now the Sons and Daughters of Italy) (OSIA) San Diego Lodge #1627 and am a former member of San Diego's Italian American Civic Association (IACA).
 I have over twenty years' experience in personnel and financial management and have a Certificate in Writing for Publication.

 The goal of my colleagues and I is to make The Italian Californian be the premiere promoter of all things Italian and Italian American in California and the most efficient gateway and directory for those who want to navigate the Italian American community in the Golden State.

 Usamos cookies para analizar el tráfico del sitio web y optimizar tu experiencia en el sitio.
 Al aceptar nuestro uso de cookies, tus datos se agruparán con los datos de todos los demás usuarios.